-The critical illness requirements take precedence over the life requirements for:
+CI requirements take precedence over LIFE requirements for:

-- Ages 15 to 40 when Critical Illness face amount > \$250,000 - Ages 41 to 50 when Critical Illness face amount > \$200,000 - Ages 51 to 60 with any Critical Illness face amount iA reserves the right: To request any test or report deemed necessary to underwrite your client regardless of plan type, coverage amount or age.
+- Ages 15-40 when CI amounts > \$250,000

+- Ages 41-50 when CI amounts > \$200,000

+- Ages 51-60 for any CI amounts

-Predictive analytics
+Predictive Analytics

-Historically, the risk analysis was linked to a grid of predetermined requirements chart that routinely required medical tests, blood profiles and vital signs over a certain age and for certain face amounts.
+Historically, risk analysis was linked to a grid of predetermined requirements that routinely required medical tests, blood profiles and vital signs above a certain age and face amount.

-With predictive analytics, which is the use of data and statistical techniques to identify the likelihood of certain events or risks, we can limit the need for invasive medical tests and increase the acceptance rate at the point of sale.
+With Predictive Analytics, which uses data and statistical techniques to identify the likelihood of certain events or risks, we can limit the need for invasive medical tests and increase the point of sales approvals.